 With about 100 balloons flying over nine days in late July and early August, Indianola, Iowa, is home to the National Balloon Classic.
 Featuring some balloons that participate in the international event in New Mexico, the Iowa classic features various colors and shapes.

-While it may appear as a scaled-down version of the International Fiesta, the National Balloon Classic is a great festival to attend.
-Sit down on lawn chairs or lay a blanket on the ground and watch the morning launch and evening glow.
-When the balloons launch at the same time, the Mass Ascension is a fantastic sight to see.
+While it may appear as a scaled-down version of the International Fiesta, the National Balloon Classic is a great festival.
+Sit on lawn chairs, lay a blanket on the ground, and watch the morning launch and evening glow.
+When the balloons launch simultaneously, the Mass Ascension is a fantastic sight.

 On certain days, the balloons ascend twice, in the morning and the evening.
 While at the National Balloon Classic, check out the vendors’ tables or grab a treat at one of the food stands.